-Severe illness, even if temporary, can provoke a great deal of anxiety for children and their families.
-Chronic health problems are those that last longer than 12 months and are severe enough to create some limitations in usual activity.
+Severe illness, even if temporary, can provoke a great deal of anxiety in children and their families.
+Chronic health problems may persist for months or forever.
+They may be severe enough to create limitations in usual activity.
 Chronic health problems usually cause even more emotional distress than temporary problems.

 Examples of chronic health problems include

-Coping with illness may require coping with pain, undergoing tests, taking drugs, and changing diet and lifestyle.
+Coping with illness may require coping with pain, undergoing tests, taking medications, and changing diet and lifestyle.
 A chronic health problem often interferes with a child's education because of frequent absences from school.
-The illness as well as side effects from treatments may impair the child's ability to learn.
-Even though parents and teachers may have lower academic expectations of ill children, it is important for them to maintain the challenges and encouragement children need to achieve their best.
+The illness as well as side effects resulting from treatments may impair the child's ability to learn.
+Even though parents and teachers may have lower academic expectations of children with a chronic illness, it is important for them to maintain the challenges and encouragement children need to achieve their best.

 School-aged children may be most affected by the inability to attend school and form relationships with peers.